agiliq/django-orm-cookbook/docs/slugfield.rst

-How can i use slug field with django for more readability?
+How to use slug field with django for more readability?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++